jtr13/gittutorial/GitTutorial.md

 [Collaboration and time travel: version control with git, github and RStudio](https://www.rstudio.com/resources/webinars/collaboration-and-time-travel-version-control-with-git-github-and-rstudio/)

-### TO DO \#1: Create a repository
+### TO DO \#1: Create a repository on

+1. If you have an account, sign in to [GitHub](https://github.com/login),

+If you don't have an account, [create a GitHub account](https://github.com/join?source=login).

-1. Sign in to Github, click "Start a project" or click "+" in the upper right corner and then "New repository"
+(@). click "Start a project" or click "+" in the upper right corner and then "New repository"

-2. Give it the name "goldfish" (or any other name you wish)
+1. Give it the name "goldfish" (or any other name you wish)

-3. Check the "Initialize this repository with a README" box ✅
+2. Check the ☑️"Initialize this repository with a README" box

-4. Click "Create repository"
+3. Click "Create repository"

 ### TO DO \#2: Upload a file to the repository